-The StatML Centre for Doctoral Training (CDT) is the Imperial-Oxford 4 year doctoral programme to form the next generation of statisticians and machine learners who will be able to develop widely-applicable novel methodology and theory, as well as create application-specific methods, leading to breakthroughs in real-world problems in government, medicine, industry and science.
+StatML is the Imperial-Oxford 4 year doctoral programme to form the next generation of statisticians and machine learners who will be able to develop widely-applicable novel methodology and theory, as well as create application-specific methods, leading to breakthroughs in real-world problems in government, medicine, industry and science.

 The research will focus on the development of applicable modern statistical theory and methods as well as on the underpinnings of statistical machine learning.
-The CDT will provide students with training not only in cutting-edge research methodologies, but also in the development of business and transferable skills – essential elements required by employers in industry and business.
+The cohort-based doctoral programme will provide students with training not only in cutting-edge research methodologies, but also in the development of business and transferable skills – essential elements required by employers in industry and business.

 The students will be based either at Imperial College or at the University of Oxford throughout their 4 years which will lead to a PhD degree (Imperial) or a DPhil degree (Oxford).
 The training is split between both institutions, offering the students to benefit from the vibrant environments of both Imperial and Oxford.